Our Faith and Life

 When the Word of God is preached and the Sacraments are administered

 "Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you."- 1 Thessalonians 5:16-18

 "If you forgive the sins of any, they are forgiven them." - St. John 20:23

-At this time Private Confession and Holy Absolution is offered at 5pm on Saturdays and by appointment with any of the pastors.
+Private Confession and Holy Absolution is offered at 5pm on Saturdays and by appointment with any of the pastors.

 Sunday Morning Bible Class and Sunday School

 "Your Word is a lamp to my feet and a light to my path." - Psalm 119:105

 Sunday Morning Bible Class and Sunday School is held in the School Gymnasium at 9:00am.
 We are currently studying the Small Catechism.